Experience from Application of Transmission Line Arresters in Romania

 The project was carried out in two stages.
-Experience during the first resulted in improvements during the second installation.
+Experience during the first phase resulted in a number of improvements during the second installation.
 Further improvements were later also applied to improve arrester safety.
-Compared to the situation before installation of arresters, which saw from 4 to 10 lightning induced outages per year, no outages were recorded over the following 10-year period.
+Compared to the situation before installation of arresters, which saw from 4 to 10 lightning induced outages per year, no outages were recorded between 2006 and 2015.
+Engineers at Romanian TSO, Transelectrica, reviewed details of the project as well as some key lessons learned.

 This edited contribution to INMR by engineers at Romanian TSO, Transelectrica, reviewed details of the project’s engineering as well as the key lessons learned.